iwinoto/watsonx-data-demo/Demo script.md

       SELECT * FROM demo_data.devices.device_registry;
       ```
+* Query across data sources

-  5. Now a user can do a federated search across data from heterogenous datastores (a postgreSQL data engine for events and device information from a parquet file) to show all events from a particular device, who owns the device and the device status.
+  1. Now a user can do a federated search across data from heterogenous datastores (a postgreSQL data engine for events and device information from a parquet file) to show all events from a particular device, who owns the device and the device status.
       ```
       SELECT device.id AS device_id,
           event.timestamp AS timestamp,